Matt Ryan Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Season Stats

-- He's tacked on 37 rushing yards on 17 carries and one rushing touchdown, averaging 4.1 yards per game.
+- He has added 37 rushing yards on 17 carries with one touchdown, averaging 4.1 yards per game.

-- The Falcons have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank 25th in the NFL in scoring.
+- The Falcons, who rank 25th in the NFL in points scored, have attempted a pass 60.7% of the time while running the football 39.3% of the time.

-- Ryan has thrown 46 passes in the red zone this season, 62.2% of his team's red zone plays.
+- Ryan has attempted 46 of his 322 passes in the red zone, accounting for 62.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Patriots.